Paid Search For Lead Generation – Tracking Revenue For A True ROI

 Why are micro-conversions important?

-Few people buy something on a first visit – and this is especially true for B2B purchases.
-This is where measuring your micro-conversions can be useful: it helps you understand your customer better.
+Very few people buy something the first time they visit a website - and this is especially true for B2B purchases.
+This is where measuring your micro-conversions can be useful: it helps you understand your customers better and ensure that your digital marketing campaigns provide the right messages and reach the right people.

-Seeing how your customers behave at each stage of their journey gives you the opportunity to see how they interact with your touchpoints – whether that’s a paid search ad (which you can test), or your website.
+Seeing how your customers behave at each stage of this journey gives you the opportunity to see how they interact with each of the touchpoints they have with your business - whether it’s a paid search ad (which you can test), or your website.

 Here’s an example.

-Say a quote request is part of your conversion funnel.
-Looking at your website’s analytics could reveal that people are dropping off at this point – which could indicate a problem with your form.
-You can then examine it to see what needs improving and fix the situation.
+A quote request might be part of your conversion funnel.
+Looking at your website’s analytics could reveal that people are dropping off at this point - which could indicate a problem with your form.
+You can then examine it to see what needs to be improved and fix the situation.

-Another example: say you have a paid search ad that’s not converting – running A/B tests on the copy could give you a better idea of what works (and what doesn’t).
+You have a paid search ad that’s not converting - running A/B tests on the copy could give you a better idea of what resonates with your target audience (and what doesn’t).

-Why you should track revenue (and how to do it)
+Why you should track revenue against conversions (and how to do it)

-Goal completions (e.g newsletter sign-ups and follows on social media) are important, but they’re not enough.
-You need to track revenue, too.
-This shows you which efforts are profitable.
+Goal completions (or micro-conversions such as newsletter sign-ups or brochure downloads) are important, but they’re not enough.
+You need to track revenue too, this shows you which efforts are most profitable.

-For example, imagine you’re a business and you’re seeing good results from your lead generation activities.
-You’ve generated lots of leads and that looks great.
-But if most of those leads are low quality, then ROI will be low.
+For example, imagine you’re a business that’s seeing great results from your lead generation activities.
+You’ve generated lots of leads which looks great when presented to your stakeholders.
+However, if most of those leads are low quality, ROI will be low.

 The solution?

 Track your revenue.
-To do this, you need to look at your sales, then work backwards and follow their journey back to the ad or keyword that brought them there.
-This shows you the full customer journey, so you can see how they got where they did.
+To do this, you need to look at your sales, then work backwards and follow the customer's journey back to the ad or keyword that brought them there.
+This shows you the full customer journey so you can see how they got where they did.

 You’ll then need to split your customers into groups.
 Why?
 Because some will be more profitable than others.
 For example – those coming to your site from a job site backlink may just be looking for career opportunities.
-It’d be a waste to focus your marketing efforts on them since it’s unlikely they’ll buy.
+It’d be a waste to focus your marketing efforts on them since it’s unlikely they’re going to buy from you.
 Focusing on the customers most likely to convert helps you fine-tune your marketing efforts, saving you time and money.

-Once you’ve identified your most profitable customers, it’s important to nurture them throughout their journey.
-This means understanding what their route could look like, and matching your messaging to fit.
-For example, sending new leads discount offers to entice them towards a macro conversion, aka sale.
+Once you’ve identified your most profitable customers, nurturing them throughout their journey is important.
+This means understanding what their route could look like and matching your messaging to fit.
+For example, you could send new leads discount offers to entice them towards a macro conversion, aka sale.

 An example of a micro-conversion nudging customers towards a conversion.